The VBA Curve Tracer Project

 This is the supply for all the voltages for the Op-amps and other parts.
 There are actually three segments, all fed by one transformer that has dual primary windings for 230V and 115V based main voltages, and equal dual secondary windings.
 We need dual secondary windings that are isolated from each other because we need a fully isolated supply for the Step Generator.

-The black tape is there to protect me from touching the mains related voltages, because I did not mount the switch that selects 110 or 240V.
+The black tape in the picture is there to protect me from touching the mains related voltages, because I did not mount the switch that selects 110 or 240V.
 The dead bug resistor and LED below it is the power indicator, that will be on the front panel.
 We don't need the large heat sink areas for the regulators and will change the packages of the LM317 and LM337 on the left to smaller ones on the final layout.

 One separate winding from the transformer is used for the Triangle Generator, the DUT power supply and the XY amplifier.
 This supply generates voltages of +10V and -5V.
 The +10V is used as a reference for a few critical circuits, so this supply is adjustable with a trimmer.